 Below is a handy chart that details how each material performs under certain conditions.
 This chart is courtesy of Hoffman.

-Add Accessories to Complete the Look!
+Add Accessories to Complete the Look

 There are several enclosure accessories that add functionality and convenience to any enclosure.
 To mount components within the enclosure, add a sub panel and DIN rails to your cart.
 Purchasing a fan can help keep components cool, consequently increasing their lifespan.
 Additionally, panel heaters and thermostats can help regulate optimum temperatures within the enclosure.
 There is also a variety of locking and latching mechanisms for added security and safety.
-With all these options available, assembling the perfect enclosure is super attainable.
+With all these options available, assembling the perfect enclosure is easily attainable.

 All in all, choosing an enclosure can be achieved by answering three simple questions.